vsariola/sointu/README.md

     changes to get it work, using template macros to change the lines between 32-bit and 64-bit modes.
 Mostly, it's as easy as writing {{.AX}} instead of eax; the macro {{.AX}} compiles to eax in 32-bit and rax in 64-bit.
+  - **Supports compiling into WebAssembly**.
+This is a complete reimplementation of the core, written in WebAssembly text format (.wat).
   - **Supports Windows, Linux and MacOS**.
 On all three 64-bit platforms, all tests are passing.
 Additionally, all tests are passing on windows 32.
   - **New units**.
 For example: bit-crusher, gain, inverse gain, clip, modulate